DigitalSal/cml_churn_demo/README.md

 ### 2 Explore Data
-Open a jupyter notebook at open the `2_data_exploration.ipynb` file
+Open a Jupyter Notebook session: python3, 1 CPU, 2 GB and open the `2_data_exploration.ipynb` file.

+At the top of the page click Cells > Run All

 ### 3 Train Models
-A model has been pre-trained and placed in the models directory.
+A model has been pre-trained and placed in the models/test_model directory.

-If you want to retrain the model run the 3_train_models.py code to train a new model.
+If you want to retrain the model run the 3_train_models.py code in a pyton3 1 CPU, 2 GB session to train a new model.

 The model artifact will be saved in the models directory named after the datestamp, dataset and algorithm (ie. 20191120T161757_ibm_linear).
 The default settings will create a linear regression model against the IBM telco dataset.
 However, the code is vary modular and can train multiple model types against essentially any tabular dataset (see below for details).